 A student may drop a course before the last night of the class and still receive a grade of “W.” If a drop form is not received prior to the last night of the course, a grade of “F” will be as- signed.
 When dropping a course, students may incur financial responsibility.

-A student who must withdraw from any graduate program must complete the College withdrawal procedure by notifying two individuals.
+A student who must withdraw from any graduate program must complete the University withdrawal procedure by notifying two individuals.
 First, a student must notify the faculty advisor or program chair/coordinator via email of the intent to withdraw identifying the last course the student intends to complete.
 Second, the student must notify a representative of the GPS academic advising staff at their cohort site and complete a College withdrawal form.
 The form may be obtained via telephone or email request from a member of the academic advising staff, and may be faxed to the student and returned in person or by fax.
-Official withdrawal is effective upon the College’s receipt of the written request to withdraw and upon approval by appropriate administrative offices.
+Official withdrawal is effective upon the University’s receipt of the written request to withdraw and upon approval by appropriate administrative offices.
 Failure to complete the withdrawal procedure before the first night of the course will result in a charge for the course and a grade of “F” or “NR.”
 Students are advised to retain a copy of the returned email response from their faculty coordinator/chair, the completed withdrawal form and the fax receipt for their records.
-For reporting purposes, the last day of academic activity will be determined by the College.
+For reporting purposes, the last day of academic activity will be determined by the University.

 Graduate programs focus on these Advanced Competencies: Critical Thinking, Synthesis of Information, Problem-Solving, Ethical Decision Making and Data Analysis and Interpretation.
 Individual graduate programs evaluate student attainment of these competencies throughout the curriculum and through some major graduate projects.